 - Does the security camera have a night vision option?
 This can matter for indoor and outdoor cameras.

 - Does the camera have a low-light viewing option?
-The lower the camera's lux rating, the better it can see in the dark when using the night vision feature.
+The lower the camera's lux rating, the better it can see in the dark when using the night-vision feature.

 - How much wiring is required?
 If you’re renting or doing a DIY install, this might matter.

 - Are the cameras waterproof?
 A waterproof rating of 65 is recommended.